Anubix069/Portfolio-Projects/Project-3/README.md

 # 🕵️‍♂️ Web Scraping - Book Data from Books to Scrape 📚

 ## 📌 Description
-This project uses Web Scraping to extract book information from the Books to Scrape website, a fictional site used for web scraping learning purposes.
-The goal is to retrieve data such as book titles, prices, ratings, and categories, and then analyze them using Python libraries like Pandas, Matplotlib, and Seaborn.
+This project involves extracting book information from the **Books to Scrape** website, a fictional site used for web scraping learning purposes.
+While the live scraping functionality has been disabled in the interactive dashboard, the project still demonstrates how data was originally scraped and stored in a **CSV file** for analysis.

+The goal is to retrieve data such as book titles, prices, ratings, and categories, and then analyze them using Python libraries like **Pandas**, **Matplotlib**, and **Seaborn**.
 The project explores techniques for data extraction, cleaning, and analysis from a website.

 *Original sources*